Diaper size 3: up to what age or weight?

-Your baby continues to grow very fast in the first few weeks of life and soon size 2 diapers won't fit him anymore?
-Are you wondering at what weight he can start wearing a size 3 diaper?
+Is your baby still growing fast in the first few weeks of life, and will size 2 diapers soon no longer fit?
+Are you wondering at what weight your baby can start wearing a size 3 diaper?
 When should he go up a size?

 Size 3 diapers can be worn longer than previous sizes.

-As with previous size changes, there are several signs that will let you know it's time to go up a size.
+As with the previous size changes, there are several signs that will let you know when it's time to move up to the next size.
 If you notice :

-• That the absorption surface is not large enough for your baby's size;
+• The absorbent surface is not large enough for your baby's size;

-• That the diaper leaves red marks on your baby's skin on the thighs and stomach;
+• The diaper leaves red marks on your baby's skin, on the thighs and stomach;

-• If adhesives are difficult to close and even tend to peel off.
+• If it's difficult to close the adhesives and they even tend to peel off.

 These are all signs that your baby's diaper is too small and that it's time to move up to the next size.